Renewing Your Ontario Outdoors Card or Ontario Fishing License

 - At license issuers

-Since it is so easy to do online and people like to be prepared in advance, many outfitters do not sell them at their lodges anymore.
+Since it is so easy to buy online and people like to be prepared in advance, many outfitters no longer sell them at their lodges.
 If you cannot buy one online, please check with your outfitter if they sell fishing licenses.
-If they don't you'll have to stop at a nearby Bait or Tackle Shop that sells them, Canadian Tire, or at a ServiceOntario office.
+If they don't, you'll have to stop at a nearby Bait or Tackle Shop that sells them, Canadian Tire, or at a ServiceOntario office.

-For your Outdoors Card, you'll need your first and last name, date of birth, mailing and residential address, as well as your height and eye colour.
+For your Outdoors Card, you'll need your first and last name, date of birth, mailing and residential addresses, height, and eye colour.

 To buy your Ontario fishing license, you can: